Tucking

-Tucking is a technique whereby an individual hides the crotch bulge of the penis and testicles so that they are not conspicuous through clothing.
+Tucking is a technique whereby an individual hides the crotch bulge of their penis and scrotum so that they are not conspicuous through clothing.

-The practice is most commonly employed by transgender women, as well as non-binary people who were assigned male at birth and men who do drag, or otherwise desire a more androgynous appearance.
+The practice is most commonly employed by men, transgender women, as well as non-binary people who are assigned male and men who do drag, or otherwise desire a more androgynous appearance.
 There are fertility-related side-effects to tucking, such as a reduced sperm count.
 Some types of clothing, such as gaffs and boxers are purposefully designed to conceal the crotch bulge.

 Methods

 One method of tucking involves pulling the penis backwards in between the legs while simultaneously pushing the testicles up into the inguinal canal.
 In order to secure this position in place, some practitioners may use especially tight undergarments and a leotard that has a strap.
 Another practice is the flattening or binding by using tape to fasten the genitalia along the perineum and if possible in between the buttocks.
 There are also improvised or home-made contrivances whereby an elastic waistband is cut off from an existing garment and then a pouch placed along the middle to then be pulled up.

 Some people use purpose-made panty-like garments, often called gaffs, that serve to hide the genitalia and provide a feminine flat and smooth crotch area.